Sunday, November 30, 2014

 R.I.P. my hairy friend

-My girlfriend called me yesterday while I was in Duluth on a short vacation.
+My girlfriend called me yesterday while I was on a short vacation in Duluth.
 She informed me she had to make the decision to put Jackson, the best Golden Retriever I have ever known, down.
-She needed to do it, sooner than later.
+She needed to do it sooner than later.
 Just like Annie before him, he was recently riddled with health issues in his old age (over 77 dog years).
-For almost two months his health diminished.
+For almost two months, his health diminished.
 He had lost about 20 pounds and over 70% of his hair.
-We had been medicating him for a few months already as Shelley took him to the Vet yesterday (the day after Thanksgiving).
-He was having trouble breathing and at times, standing.
+We had already been medicating him for a few months, as Shelley took him to the Vet yesterday (the day after Thanksgiving).
+He was having trouble breathing and, at times, standing.

 Shelley had gained her new friend, Jackson, a very short time after her divorce, 11 years ago.
 He was just over six months old when I met Shelley.
-Those who know me know I have a tendency to not allow myself to be close to dogs, as I know they should die well before me.
-I know from my youth, people and dogs die, so I protect my heart.
-I had a dog I loved as a child die and I had six high school friends die between ages 14-19 years old.
-Death is inevitable and painful, unless your the one who is dead.
+Those who know me know I tend not to allow myself to be close to dogs, as I know they should die well before me.
+I know from my youth that people and dogs die, so I protect my heart.
+I had a dog I loved as a child die, and I had six high school friends die between the ages of 14-19 years old.
+Death is inevitable and painful unless you're the one who is dead.

 Jackson was no ordinary dog.
-He always looked at me with the highest of admiration and always sought my appreciation.
+He always looked at me with the highest admiration and sought my appreciation.
 He really wanted to be my friend.
-For years, I was reluctant to show my appreciation for him.
-Then after 5 years, he was becoming my buddy.
+For years, I was reluctant to show my gratitude to him.
+Then, after 5 years, he became my buddy.
 The love and appreciation grew.
-Over the past year, I think he was just as much my best pal as he was my girlfriend's pal.
-So putting him down hurt, but nowhere as near as much as it is for her.
+Over the past year, he was just as much my best pal as my girlfriend's pal.
+So putting him down hurt, but nowhere near as much as it is for her.

 When it came to attention, love and affection, and a steady flow of dropped food, Jackson knew that sticking by me was a win-win situation.
 He greeted me every morning when I woke.
 His old eyes just looked at me with affection.
-Each night when I came home from work, he met me at the door.
-We would go outside for a while then inside to get a treat and a good scratch.
+He met me at the door each night when I came home from work.
+We would go outside for a while, then inside to get a treat and a good scratch.

-When I was at my computer, he would lie down next to me and at times, me his wet nose under my arm to seek affection, which I always gave with the highest of appreciation for being a great pal!
+When I was at my computer, he would lie down next to me and sometimes me his wet nose under my arm to seek affection, which I continuously gave with the highest appreciation for being a great pal!

-He had the unique behavior when we went on a walk, he would put his leash in his mouth so he did not bark.
+When we went on a walk, he had a unique behavior.
+He would put his leash in his mouth so he did not bark.
 He always loved to eat grass!
 At times, I thought he was more like a cow than a dog.
-He was also a protector.
-Well kind of as he barked hard at anyone he did not know but then immediately became mush if challenged.
+He was also a protector—well, kind of, as he barked hard at anyone he did not know but then immediately became mush if challenged.

 You see, all dogs are different.
-I know Jackson was special.
-Even the same breed would no doubt have a different personality, quirks, and abilities.
-Annie, my girlfriends older Golden Retriever, was not the same.
-I never grew attached to Annie, as she did not care if I liked her or not.
+I know Jackson was exceptional.
+Even the same breed would undoubtedly have distinct personalities, quirks, and abilities.
+Annie, my girlfriend's older Golden Retriever, was not the same.
+I never grew attached to Annie, as she did not care if I liked her.
 But Jackson wanted to be my best friend.
-He never gave up, and now I feel the pain for a loss of a dog.
+He never gave up, and now I feel the pain of the loss of a dog.
 One I never wanted to experience again after my first experience at a young age.
 I will get through this, I know.

 I worry about my girlfriend.
 She is really struck with grief.
 I typically minimize the grief from pet loss, although I have read quite a bit as my own father once had more grief from pet loss than I understood.
-I once thought if I died, may father would have fewer issues than if the dog dies.
+I once thought if I died, my father would have fewer issues than if the dog died.

 Making the dog